 Paul Feeley

 The presentation will feature work by the Des Moines, Iowa–born Color Field painter Paul Feeley.
-All three examples—two paintings and one work on paper—date to the 1960s, an period of intense innovation for the artist.
-Germanicus (1960), a major early work, appeared in the artist’s first solo show at New York’s Betty Parsons Gallery.
+The work on view dates to the early 1960s, a period of intense innovation for the artist.
+Germanicus (1960), a major work, appeared in the artist’s first solo show at New York’s Betty Parsons Gallery.
 After visiting the exhibition, the legendary critic Clement Greenberg, in a private note to the artist, remarked that the canvas might prove a “masterpiece.”
-In the coolly meditative Homer, made two years later, Feeley’s edges have become crisper, more defined.
+In the coolly meditative Homer (1962), made two years later, Feeley’s edges have become crisper, more defined.
 Such changes, paired with the increasing flatness of Feeley’s color fields, represent a pivotal shift in the artist’s practice that set the stage for his mature, hard-edge work and his eventual move toward sculpture.

 Howardena Pindell

 Howardena Pindell is a New York-based artist born in Philadelphia.
-A key member of a small group of Black abstract painters, including Jack Whitten, Al Loving, and Sam Gilliam, Pindell pioneered a multifaceted art practice that fused deeply political commitments with a rigorous inquiry into the medium of painting.
-Four of the works in Basel issue from her recent Deep Sea series and feature a pioneering technique of indirect mark-making the artist first developed in the late 1960s.
+A key member of a small group of Black abstract painters, including Jack Whitten, Al Loving, and Sam Gilliam, Pindell pioneered a multifaceted art practice that fused deep political commitments with a rigorous inquiry into the medium of painting.
+On view in Basel is a piece issuing from her recent Deep Sea series, which features a pioneering technique of indirect mark-making the artist first developed in the early 1970s.
 Pindell sprays paint through hole-punched cardstock, heavy watercolor paper, or manila folders to build up sensuous, abstract veils of diaphanous color.
-Works like Untitled #33 (2004) and Tang (2025) represent a parallel practice: the artist collects the leftover, hole-punched circles, or “chads,” and collages these units into richly material, densely textured surfaces that at once summon the seriality, systems, and grids of conceptual art and evoke richly personal associations.
+Works like Untitled #33 (2004) and Tang (2025) represent a parallel practice: the artist collects the leftover, hole-punched circles, or “chads,” and collages these units into richly material, densely textured surfaces that at once summon the seriality, systems, and grids of conceptual art and richly personal associations.

 Jaune Quick-to-See Smith

 Jaune Quick-to-See Smith, an enrolled member of the Confederated Salish and Kootenai Tribes, passed away this past January at the age of 85.
 The recipient of a major survey at New York’s Whitney Museum of American Art in 2023, Smith is one of the defining Native artists of her generation.
 Across her five-decade career, she has imbued her paintings, sculptures, prints, and drawings with motifs drawn from Native iconography, American Pop art, and mass media in a profound, oft-times satirical meditation on histories of violence, environmental destruction, and dispossession.
-Key to her cosmology—and present in two of the three works in Basel—is the figure of the coyote: the archetypal trickster and, for Smith, a key figure in Indigenous survival and resistance.
+Key to her cosmology is the figure of the coyote: the archetypal trickster and, for Smith, a key figure in Indigenous survival and resistance.

 Richard Van Buren